-Training for Machu Picchu – Aerobic Training
+Training for Machu Picchu

 Aerobic training, or cardiovascular training, refers to activities that use oxygen to adequately meet the demands of exercise through aerobic metabolism, and should be the focus of your training programme for Machu Picchu.

 These activities are key for treks to Machu Picchu, as a strong cardiovascular system is much better at processing oxygen.

 High-intensity training uses anaerobic metabolism (without oxygen) to supplement the energy demands on the aerobic system, and only puts strain on the cardiovascular system.

-In terms of an aerobic training programme we recommend keeping it simple.
-If you are relatively unfit we suggest starting a training regime 3-6 months before your trek where you focus on one or two cardiovascular exercises like running or swimming.
+In terms of an aerobic training programme, I recommend keeping it simple.
+If you are relatively unfit, it's better to start a training regime 3-6 months before your trek where you focus on one or two cardiovascular exercises like running or swimming.

-For example, if you choose to focus on jogging, then you should aim to run 3-4 times a week, covering 5km-10km at a time.
-Intensity should be consistent so that you feel like you have had a proper workout, but you should not be completely out of breath.
+For example, if you choose to focus on jogging, then you should aim to run 3-4 times a week, covering 5km-10km (3-6 miles) at a time.
+The intensity should be consistent so that you feel like you have had a proper workout, but you should not be completely out of breath.

-Training for Machu Picchu – Leg and Upper Body Training
+Leg and Upper Body Training

 - Lightweight squats